Skip to main content

 Second opinion at CHOP

-The family reached out and connected with Maribeth Magarity, MSN, RN, a dedicated nurse navigator for CHOP’s Division of Orthopaedics, who helped them coordinate the logistics of getting Lily evaluated at CHOP.
+The family reached out and connected with Maribeth Magarity, MSN, RN, a dedicated nurse navigator for CHOP’s Orthopedic Center, who helped them coordinate the logistics of getting Lily evaluated at CHOP.

-In September 2021, Lily and Becky met with John M. Flynn, MD, Chief of CHOP’s Division of Orthopaedics, attending surgeon in CHOP’s Spine Program, and a nationally recognized leader in orthopaedic surgery.
+In September 2021, Lily and Becky met with John M. Flynn, MD, Chief of CHOP’s Orthopedic Center, attending surgeon in CHOP’s Spine Program, and a nationally recognized leader in orthopedic surgery.

 Dr. Flynn examined Lily, reviewed X-rays completed at CHOP and compared them to images taken over the past four years.
 Dr. Flynn told Lily and her mom that Lily’s spinal deformity had reached dangerous levels.
 The “S” shaped curve in her back held two large-angle curves: a 76-degree curve at the top of her spine, and a 67-degree curve (going the opposite direction) on her lower spine.